How DIACOMIT can help you on your treatment journey

 - Have a rescue therapy on hand.
 Your doctor may prescribe a fast-acting anti-seizure drug for emergencies

 - Stay on top of doctor appointments and medication management

-Be sure to consult with your doctors before incorporating a ketogenic diet or other lifestyle changes into your toddler’s treatment plan.
+Be sure to consult with your doctors before incorporating a ketogenic diet or other lifestyle changes into your child’s treatment plan.
 You may require input from various members of their healthcare team in order to address your child’s specific challenges.

 Guidance and support

 Managing a rare disease like Dravet syndrome can cause caregivers and families to feel lonely and isolated.
 Seeking support and community from friends, family, or other caregivers can help when times are difficult or when you need a reminder of your successes.

 Resources to help you and your child steer through challenges